 - Immigrant heritage is one thing, but what about the illegals who try to force their way onto our soil and refuse to become citizens?

 Omar said that wearing her hijab gives her the opportunity to be a “walking billboard” representing her faith, but also something different in the American society.
 “To me, the hijab means power, liberation, beauty, and resistance,” she said.
 It’s the “resistance” that should trigger a few alarm bells to Americans.

 Aside from her anti-Semantic comments, the representative may also have some ties to less scrupulous political figures.
 As Liberty Nation’s Jeff Charles explained, “Omar, who was recently placed on the House Foreign Relations Committee, has familial connections to powerful individuals in the Somali government and appears to have exerted some influence over the country’s latest elections.”
 And let’s not forget that, while serving as a state senator, Omar tried to help nine men accused of trying to join ISIS, saying that society should use “inclusion and rehabilitation” in our dealings with potential terrorists.
 Even when one of the accused men admitted: “I was going strictly to fight and kill on behalf of the Islamic State.”

 Now the woman continues to bring insult to the very country that has given her and her family sanctuary as they sought to be free of the Somalian war and make a better life.
-How’s that for gratitude?We value your comments!
-Please weigh in on our comment section below.
+How’s that for gratitude?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com